 There are three main types of smoke detectors: photoelectric, ionization, and dual-sensor models.
 While they all do the same job, they go about it differently.

-The chamber of a photoelectric smoke detector contains an LED light, which shoots a beam across the chamber, and a sensor, usually located approximately 90 degrees from the LED.
-Under normal conditions, the sensor can’t “see” the LED beam, but when smoke enters the chamber, the light reflects off of the smoke particulates and the sensor detects the beam.
+The chamber of a photoelectric smoke detector contains an LED light, which shoots a beam across the chamber, and a sensor that sits approximately 90 degrees from the LED.
+Under normal conditions, the sensor can’t “see” the LED beam, but when smoke enters the chamber, the light reflects off the smoke particulates and the sensor detects the beam.

-Though these detectors employ radioactive types of material, alpha rays, and other seemingly sci-fi technology, they operate on a fairly simple premise: A chamber is filled with tiny particles called ions, held in place by electrical charges.
+Though these detectors employ radioactive materials, alpha rays, and other seemingly sci-fi technology, they operate on a fairly simple premise: A chamber fills with tiny particles called ions, held in place by electrical charges.
 A sensor in the chamber knows how many ions are contained within.

 Hardwired vs. Battery Operated

 Most residential hardwired detectors now use battery backups, so even if the power goes out, the home will still have some fire safety protection.
 That’s the best of both worlds.
-Things are a little different in commercial applications, as the fire alarm panel will have the batteries to keep the alarm system live until the generators kick on or the power comes back.
+Things are a little different in commercial applications, since the fire alarm panel will have the batteries to keep the alarm system live until the generators kick on or the power comes back.

-Briefly touched upon above, interconnectivity refers to hardwired smoke detectors’ ability to “talk” to each other, alerting the entire system to an issue.
+Briefly touched upon above, interconnectivity refers to smoke detectors’ ability to “talk” to each other, alerting the entire system to an issue.
 For example, if there was an electrical fire with the car in an attached garage, the entire system throughout the house would activate immediately.

 Fires can double in size every 60 seconds, so if you were sleeping on the other side of the house, you might not hear a stand-alone detector activate in the garage.
 Interconnected detectors will make you aware of the issue, potentially before it’s too late.